CERT-Polska/Artemis-modules-extra/README.md

 remain solely liable for how you use this module and your compliance with wpscan’s license, and NASK is relieved of such liability to the fullest extent possible.

-The module is disabled by default - to enable it, add `-f Artemis-modules-extra/docker-compose.additional.wpscan.yml` to the `docker compose up` command.
+The module is disabled by default - to enable it, rename `docker-compose.additional.wpscan.yml.disabled` to `docker-compose.additional.wpscan.yml` and re-run ``./scripts/start``.

 ## Testing
 To run the tests, run: